BND Hamburger Icon

 • Easier accounting and invoicing: Often, recurring payment platforms can integrate with your accounting and invoicing systems.
 In this case, a recurring payment can trigger the creation of an invoice and the recording of a credit in the appropriate general ledger account.
 That’s less work for you and more accuracy in your billing and accounting.

-• Hassle-free restocking for customers: Let’s say you operate a B2C company that sells tangible products that become unusable after a certain period.
+• Hassle-free restocking for customers: Let’s say you operate a business-to-consumer company that sells tangible products that become unusable after a certain period.
 Your customers will then have to find the time to buy new products from you.
 Recurring payments solve this problem.
 They automate customer payments and the addition of new customer shipments to your inventory management software.

-• Option for subscription models: If you subscribe to a magazine, newspaper, or digital publication, you’re probably already familiar with recurring payments.
+• Option for subscription models: If you subscribe to a magazine, newspaper or digital publication, you’re probably already familiar with recurring payments.
 Think about how useful they could be for your business.
 With a monthly payment, your clients could maintain hassle-free access to your platform.
 More efficient, customer-friendly business is possible, if not probable, with recurring payment subscriptions.

 There’s no one way to set up recurring payments for your business.
 Instead, the steps you’ll take will vary based on your credit card processor of choice.
 We’ve explained how to accept recurring payments with a few of our reviews of the best credit card processing providers.